Discovering Properties of Inflectional Morphology in Neural Emergent Communication: Artificial and Natural Reference Points

 \section{Artificial and Natural Reference Points}

 Next, we curate reference compositional communication schemes.
-To evaluate the ability of metrics to capture compositionality, concatenativity, and fusionality and establish signatures as expected ranges of metric, we first propose several contrived artificial languages to target these properties.
+To evaluate \revision{how metrics capture the above properties and establish expected ranges, }we first propose \remove{several contrived }artificial languages to target them.
 To contextualize EmCom results with real-world communication schemes, we develop additional languages based on natural language inflections.